Parameter space exploration of ecological models: Introduction

 In the equation \ref{genmodel}, all the quantities are vectors, indicated by the boldface.
 Here, $\bu{x} = [ x_1,x_2,\dots,x_m ]$ represent the parameters to the model $\bu{f}$, and $\bu{Y} = [ y_1,y_2,\dots,y_n ]$ represent the some quantitative responses from the model.
 In some sections, we will discuss the response as a single value $y$, without loss of generality.

-Each of the input parameters $x_i$ is associated with a probability distribution $D_i(x)$, which represent our degree of knowledge about the values that $x_i$ may assume (see figure \ref{fig:Di} for examples).
+Each of the input parameters $x_i$ is associated with a probability distribution $D_i(x)$, which represent our degree of knowledge about the values that $x_i$ may assume (see figure \ref{fig:Di} for examples); \cite{Berger85} provides a more detailed discussion).

 Taken together, all the distributions $D_i$ form the {\em joint probability distribution} of the parameters, $\bu{D}(\bu{x})$.
-This function takes into account not only the individual distribution of each parameter, but also all the correlation terms between them.
+This function takes into account not only the individual distribution of each parameter, but also all the correlation terms between them\footnote{For clarity, it should be noted that the joint probability distribution is {\em not} used explicitly in the methods discussed here.
+Only the marginal distributions and correlation terms, if necessary, are explicitly used.}.

-In very simple models, it may be possible to analitically deduce the behaviour of the model response taken at each point of the joint distribution of parameters.
-In the general case, however, this is impossible, and a way of investigating the model is to choose some points from the joint distribution and analysing the model at each point.
+In very simple models, it may be possible to analytically deduce the behavior of the model response taken at each point of the joint distribution of parameters.
+In the general case, however, this is impossible, and a way of investigating the model is to choose some points from the joint distribution and analyzing the model at each point.
 Section \ref{Sampling} will present some strategies for choosing these points.